-In 2017, the Resort Municipality of Whistler (RMOW) will repave and paint all municipal roads in the Alpine Meadows neighbourhood, as well as select sections of the Valley Trail and other areas of Whistler.
+In 2017, the Resort Municipality of Whistler (RMOW) will repave and paint the majority of municipal roads in the Alpine Meadows neighbourhood, as well as select sections of the Valley Trail and other areas of Whistler.

 The paving project will improve the quality of running surface and service life of the municipalities road network in select neighborhoods that have been assessed and selected as requiring an upgrade.
 This paving project intends to upgrade the road network in an optimum condition for the least cost to the municipality.

 The paving scheduled will be announced in spring 2017.
 Efforts will be made to minimize impacts to residents and events.